joshuaeckroth/csci431-website/notes/prolog-resolution.md

 k(X) :- f(X), g(X), h(X).
 ~~~

-How does Prolog determine whether `k(Y)` is true (provable)?
-That is,
+How does Prolog determine whether a query, say `k(Y)`, is true (provable)?
+That
-how does Prolog determine the value for `Y` that makes the query true?
+is, how does Prolog determine the value for `Y` that makes the query true?

 Its search process can be see in the graphic below.
 The process is as
 follows: